maciejtarsa/dbt-on-snowflake/README.md

 While the way you deploy a project as an object and schedule it with tasks is nice, I can see issues when multiple users deploy the same project simultaneously from their individual Workspaces.
 We need some way to deploy it from CI/CD - from the main branch only after the changes have been inspected and approved - not from individual users' Workspaces.
 I expect having a service user's Workspace would work here, but at the moment you cannot create a dbt project Workspace programmatically, so someone would still need to log into the UI as that service user.

-However, there is still a route to develop and test the models locally, but deploy and run them in higher environments directly in Snowflake.
-We just need to be able to deploy them from a Workspace that is not linked to any particular user.
+There is still a way to develop and test models locally, then deploy and run them in higher environments directly in Snowflake.
+However, ideally, this should be paired with the ability to deploy from a Workspace that is not linked to any particular user.

 ## Conclusions

-Overall, this is a very interesting development and one worth watching and considering.
-There are some nice things here - not having to use additional tools for your dbt runs or dbt results integration with native Snowflake monitoring.
-There are some critical parts missing though - especially having to use an individual user's Workspace for deployment.
-Nevertheless, if your stack contains tools whose only job is to run dbt, fully switching to Snowflake is definitely worth considering, and doing some experimentation based on your workload might be a good idea.
+Overall, this is a very interesting development and one worth watching.
+There are some clear benefits, such as not needing additional tools for your dbt runs or for integrating dbt results with native Snowflake monitoring.
+However, some critical features are still missing - especially the need to use an individual user's Workspace for deployment.
+Nevertheless, if your stack currently relies on tools whose only job is to run dbt, fully switching to Snowflake is definitely worth considering.
+It is a good idea to experiment with this feature now, while it is still in preview, to see how it fits your workload and to be prepared for when it becomes generally available.

 We'd love an excuse to try all of this in practice.
 If you have a use case that could benefit from running dbt on Snowflake, [let us know](https://www.mechanicalrock.io/lets-get-started)!